charlynebuerki/data-visualization-project-2021-cam/README.md

 #### Reviews

-Reviews can represent Airbnb activity since users will typically review a listing they stayed at shortly after their stay.
-In this part, we inform ourselves of the overal trends of Airbnb activity within the three regions, limiting ourselves to the top 10 most-reviewed listings, since these are the most pertinent.
+Reviews represent Airbnb activity since users will typically review a listing shortly after their stay.

-Airbnb Activity :
-From the figure we see the following, noting that in blue important COVID milestones are highlighted:
-* Generally speaking, listings are reviewed primarily during the summer months
-* Up until beginning of 2020 (COVID), the activity in all three regions was increasing
-* Following the restrictions announced, activity all but ceased
-* Following relaxation of restrictions in summer 2020, the area of Zurich rebounded earlier than the french-speaking regions
+**Are there trends in Airbnb listings activity ?**

 ![Map of listings](assets/figures/reviews/reviews_top_10.png)

-We wanted to gain a more detailed understanding of listings contained within the top 5 most-reviewed data.
-This allows us to study whether the more-reviewed listings are long established venues or whether they are attractive because they are new.
-In the first figure, we study the three areas, the second figure zooms in on the listings in Vaud.

-We observe the following:
+In blue are the significant dates of the pandemic.

+Listings are reviewed primarily during the summer months.
+Up until the beginning of 2020, the activity in all three regions was increasing.
+Following the annoucned restriction, activity all but ceased, though Zurich rebounded earlier than the french-speaking regions.

+**What are the characteristics of top listings across regions ?**

-* Older listings are reviewed at a constant cyclic rate while newer listings have greater peaks of reviews than the other listings
+Older listings are reviewed at a constant cyclic rate while newer listings have greater peaks of reviews.
+Also, despite being the most-reviewed listings, their activities were still impacted following the restrictions announced.
-* Zurich and Geneva being larger cities have more activity than the Vaud region
-* Despite being the most reviewed listings, this did not save the listings' activites when the COVID restrictions were announced

 ![Map of listings](assets/figures/reviews/top5_reviews_long.png)
 ![Map of listings](assets/figures/reviews/top_5_vaud.png)